 About R.M.
 Palmer Company

 R.M.
-Palmer Company has been crafting seasonal chocolate novelties since 1948.
+Palmer Company has been crafting seasonal candies novelties since 1948.
 What began as one man's dream has grown into a collection of holiday novelties loved by millions of people.
 Today, 850 dedicated employees design, produce, package and ship more than 500 unique products from Palmer's headquarters in West Reading, PA – making it one of America's largest and most innovative confectioners.